klgarychu/ts-retry-if-error-demo/README.md

 ## Intro

 This is a simple retry wrapper over a function.
-The wrapper will retry when the function throws error which is retryable and the retry quota has not been used up.
+The wrapper will retry the function if
+  - error thrown by function
+  - function result
+is retryable.

-This project is for assignment and demonstration purpose.
-Not for production use.
+_This project is for assignment and demonstration purpose.
+Not for production use._

+## Changes

+### v2

+* Add support of retryable function result

+### v1

+* Support retry if error thrown is retryable

 ## Example

-* To wrap a function for retry

 ```
 import { invokeAndRetryIfError } from './retryUtil';